 As a member of the Homeland Security Committee, Congressman Smith thinks that the government needs to stop treating terrorists like citizens and stop treating citizens like terrorists.
 In Congress, he has fought the closure of the detention facility at Guantanamo Bay and the transfer of dangerous terrorists to our shores.
-And he has made strengthening our

 Border security is another area neglected by the Obama Administration and Democrats in Congress.
 Congressman Smith believes that the United States has every right to secure its borders.
 The enforcement of immigration laws is the key to achieving this.
 It is a national security issue as well as an economic issue, especially with millions of American citizens and legal immigrants out of work.